terraform-ibm-modules/terraform-ibm-icd-redis/solutions/standard/DA-types.md

-# Configuring complex inputs in Databases for Elasticsearch
+# Configuring complex inputs in Databases for Redis

 Several optional input variables in the IBM Cloud [Databases for Redis deployable architecture](https://cloud.ibm.com/catalog#deployable_architecture) use complex object types.
 You specify these inputs when you configure deployable architecture.